mpalash/aliakbarmehta/_content/play-the-space-stupid.md

 The Performance was open to public participation and was documented:

-\[video link]

-Additionaly, a Database/ Archive of Space through sound was made through a series of 84 short videos.
+Additionally, a Database/ Archive of Space through sound was made through a series of 84 short videos.
 This archived exists on Instagram, here.